Magnetic and electric properties of the metallic kagome antiferromagnet CrRhAs: III. Experimental results

 \section{III.
 Experimental results}

 Figure~\ref{XRD}(a) displays the crystal structure of CrRhAs, featuring chains of atoms aligned with the crystallographic $c$-axis.
 The single crystals exhibit a needle-like morphology oriented along the $c$-axis, with typical lengths reaching several millimeters [Fig.~\ref{XRD} (b)].
-Powder XRD data can be nicely described with the target crystal structure, albeit with an impurity phase of elemental Bi that results from performing XRD on multiple crystals extracted from the crucible without removing the residual Bi flux after centrifugation.
-It is important to note that bismuth is confined to the crystal surface, as confirmed by the absence of superconducting transitions attributable to bismuth in the resistivity measurements [Fig.~\ref{CRAPro} (b)] of carefully surface-cleaned CrRhAs single crystals.
+EDX measurements return the Cr:Rh:As ratio of 0.98(2):0.98(2):1.04(2) in a good agreement with the anticipated CrRhAs composition.
+Powder XRD further confirms the target hexagonal crystal structure.
+Trace amounts of elemental Bi were also detected in the XRD pattern when XRD was performed on multiple crystals extracted from the crucible without removing the residual Bi flux after centrifugation.
+This bismuth impurity is confined to the crystal surface, as confirmed by the absence of superconducting transitions attributable to bismuth in the resistivity measurements [Fig.~\ref{CRAPro} (b)] of carefully surface-cleaned CrRhAs single crystals.

-High-resolution synchrotron XRD data collected between 50 and 280\,K show a regular thermal expansion with no detectable elastic anomaly at the magnetic transition (Fig.~\ref{fig:xrd}).
+Additionally, we performed high-resolution synchrotron XRD on a portion of crystals ground into fine powder and loaded into a glass capillary.
+As a larger amount of sample was needed for filling the capillary, the crystals were not pre-selected, and the sample contained traces of RhBi$_3$ and Rh$_3$Bi$_{14}$ phases from the flux [Fig.~\ref{XRD} (d)].
+High-resolution XRD data collected between 50 and 280\,K show a regular thermal expansion with no detectable elastic anomaly at the magnetic transition (Fig.~\ref{fig:xrd}).
 Not only the absence of the anomaly, but also the magnitude of thermal expansion are different from those reported in Ref.~\cite{95SatJMMM}.
 It may be a result of a different stoichiometry of the sample used in that study.
 Atomic coordinates are almost unchanged with temperature, whereas atomic displacement parameters gradually decrease on cooling (Table~\ref{tab:structure}).

-Introducing mixed Cr/Rh site occupancies with the fixed Cr:Rh ratio of 1:1 according to EDX yields about 7\% site mixing, which is smaller than 28\% site mixing reported in CrPdAs~\cite{roy1979}.
+The refinement with full site occupancies converged with the residuals of $R_I=0.022$ and $R_p=0.089$.
+Introducing mixed Cr/Rh site occupancies with the fixed Cr:Rh ratio of 1:1 according to EDX yields about 7\% site mixing and brings the residuals down to $R_I=0.021$, $R_p=0.087$.
+Although small amounts of site mixing can not be excluded, this effect is clearly less pronounced compared to CrPdAs where 28\% site mixing was reported~\cite{roy1979}.
 None of the XRD peaks split upon cooling (Fig.~\ref{fig:xrd}), suggesting that the $P\bar 62m$ symmetry is preserved in the magnetically ordered state of CrRhAs.

 Figure~\ref{CRAPro}(a) shows the temperature-dependent electrical resistivity $\rho(T)$ of CrRhAs with current applied along the $c$-axis.
 Upon cooling from room temperature, the resistivity initially increases slightly, reaching a broad maximum at approximately 180~K. Below this temperature, a distinct kink appears at 150~K, signaling the onset of antiferromagnetic ordering.
 The antiferromagnetic phase transition is further evidenced by a pronounced $\lambda$-like anomaly in the heat capacity, as shown in Fig.~\ref{CRAPro}(b).
 At low temperatures, the heat capacity follows the conventional expression $C(T) = \gamma T + \beta T^3$, where $\gamma T$ represents the electronic contribution and $\beta T^3$ describes the phonon contribution.
 Our analysis yields a substantial Sommerfeld coefficient of $\gamma = 33$\,mJ\,mol$^{-1}$\,K$^{-2}$, along with $\beta = 0.45$\,mJ\,mol$^{-1}$\,K$^{-4}$.
 From the $\beta$ coefficient, we calculate the Debye temperature of $\Theta_{\rm{D}} = 232$~K for CrRhAs.